AdobeDocs/experience-platform.en/help/hygiene/api/dataset-expiration.md

 A successful response returns HTTP status 204 (No Content), and the expiration's `status` attribute is set to `cancelled`.

-## Retrieve the expiration status history of a dataset
+## Retrieve the expiration status history of a dataset {#retrieve-expiration-history}

 You can look up the expiration status history of a specific dataset by using the query parameter `include=history` in a lookup request.
 The result includes information about about the creation of the dataset expiration, any updates that have been applied, and its cancellation or execution (if applicable).
 You can also use the `ttlId` of the dataset expiration.